 Getting started with data:

-- A TNC (Terminal Node Controller) – See below
+- An Interface – See below

 - A computer with a soundcard (mic and speaker sockets)